 Surprising Facts

-- Vidalia onion grows under a protected name tied to specific counties.
+- Vidalia onion carries a protected name, tied to a specific growing region and specific counties.

-- Coca-Cola began in Atlanta, and the company still anchors part of the local economy.
+- Coca-Cola began in Atlanta, and the brand remains a major presence in local business.

-- Savannah holds one of the largest historic districts in the United States, with preserved squares and mansions.
+- Savannah includes one of the largest historic districts in the United States, known for public squares and preserved homes.

-- Pinewood and other studios put Georgia near the top for film and television production in the United States.
+- Pinewood and other studios have put the state near the top for film and television production in the United States.

 - The state tree is the live oak, and the state fruit is the peach.